Evaluation of binary classifiers for asymptotically dependent and independent extremes: Introduction

 Our paper is organized as follows.
-In Section \ref{sec: g bar}, we propose and study a risk function that can handle both the asymptotic dependent and independent cases.
+In Section \ref{sec: risk functions}, we propose and study a risk function that can handle both the asymptotic dependence and asymptotic independence cases.
 Estimators are also constructed and their asymptotic properties derived.
 Section \ref{sec::simulations} focuses on a simulation example that highlights the difficulty to compare common classifiers in the case of asymptotic independence.
 In Section \ref{sec: Danube river discharges}, we revisit the well studied example of the Danube river application and see how the choice of the metric can change the ranking of classifiers.
-Note that, besides the proofs of all propositions, the appendix addresses the questions of how to optimize the linear classifier for extremes and how to choose the relevant features, see Section \ref{sec:lin_class}.
+Note that, besides the proofs of all propositions, the appendix contains a statistical test for classifiers performances, see Appendix \ref{appendix::test}, but also addresses the questions of how to optimize the linear classifier for extremes and how to choose the relevant features, see Appendix \ref{sec:lin_class}.